Kirkby train crash: Background

 The station at Kirkby opened on 20 November 1848 as part of the Liverpool and Bury Railway, which had been authorised on 31 July 1845 between Liverpool and Bolton.
 In 1977, the then-British Rail line was split at Kirkby, with Merseyrail trains running from Liverpool and British Rail trains from Wigan.
 At the time of the accident, buffer stops were located on the end of each line, with a passenger walkway between the two.
 Through-running at Kirkby was restored in 2023, when the Merseyrail line was extended to the new Headbolt Lane station.

 The train involved consisted of six cars, formed from two three-car Class 507 EMUs coupled together.
 It was operating 2K48, the 18:35 Merseyrail service from to Kirkby, with 12 passengers and two crew onboard.

 Both the train and the line were equipped with the Automatic Warning System (AWS) and Train Protection & Warning System (TPWS) safety systems.
 AWS magnets are located on the approach to certain line-side features, such as signs warning of upcoming speed restrictions.
 When the train passes over an activated on-track magnet, the AWS system provides the driver with an audible and visual alarm, which, on this class of train, automatically applies the brakes if not acknowledged within 2.5 seconds.
 TPWS provides, amongst other features, the Overspeed Sensor System (OSS), which can automatically stop a train if it passes over two on-track loop antennas above a certain speed.
 When a train passes over the first loop, an onboard timer is started; if the train then passes over the second loop within a set time, the system automatically applies the brakes.
 The distance between the two loops on the track determines the speed at which the train has to be travelling to trigger the system.

-At the time of the accident, there was a set of OSS loops located around 300 metres before Kirkby station to protect a change of speed restriction from 60 mph to 15 mph, with a trigger speed set to 53 mph.
+At the time of the accident, there was a set of OSS loops located around 300 m before Kirkby station to protect a change of speed restriction from 60 mph to 15 mph, with a trigger speed set to 53 mph.
 Another set of loops was located just before the buffer stops, set to trigger at 12.5 mph.